-Here is a list of noteworthy happenings to look out for upon your next visit to The Setai, Miami Beach.
+Here is a list of cultural opportunities to look into upon your next visit to The Setai, Miami Beach.

 New World Symphony Center:

 The New World Center opened in January 2011 to much fanfare, with the architectural abuzz about its Frank Gehry design and classical music enthusiasts excited to have such a distinctive venue to enjoy their favorites.
 While its primary purpose is to act as campus and performance hall for the best and brightest instrumentalists from around the nation, the New World Center has served many purposes for the arts community.
 The adjoining park hosts free movie screenings on Wednesday evenings and Wallcasts on select Saturdays, as well as plays host to an array of mini-concerts, “the Pulse: Symphony After Dark series” which blends electronic music with orchestral music, concerts for kids, visiting conductors and more.

 Located across from The Setai, the Bass Museum is the only fine art museum on Miami Beach and connects historical collections with contemporary art.
 Beyond its permanent collection, the Bass Museum showcases a stunning Egyptian gallery, along with temporary exhibitions such as "Erwin Wurm: Beauty Business".
 Wurm, an artist living and working in Vienna, combines various art forms including sculpture, photography and performance into a unique personal view of the everyday world.
 A docent led tour of the museum and current exhibitions is also available every Saturday at 2pm.

 The Adrienne Arsht Center: